 Humans use their eyes and brains to see and visually sense the world around them.
 With 50% of brain capacity used for visual processing, customers automatically choose visual images when faced with a choice of processing methods.
 This has led to visual search engines leading the market, video tutorials becoming the preferred learning tool, and now remote support becoming more visual as well.

 The visual experience is powered by a variety of technological solutions for different use cases.
 Contact centers can choose from a range of solutions for engaging their customers visually in order to solve customer service problems, such as:

-Screen sharing allows agents to view any information or image on the customer’s computer screen.
+Screen sharing is when agents can view any information or image on the customer’s computer screen.
 Once the sharing app is downloaded, agents can request to view a customer’s screen and to take control of the customer’s keyboard and mouse in order to streamline a resolution.
 The session can also be recorded for documentation purposes.

-Example: Customers with questions about their utility contract might abandon the sale, but with screen sharing, agents can walk them through the entire process, making it easier for them and thereby ensuring the contract is signed.
+For example, customers with questions about their utility contract might decide to abandon the sale.
+However, with screen sharing, agents can walk them through the entire process, making it easier for them and thereby ensuring the contract is signed.

-Screen sharing is ideal for customer service problem solving when the customer has your native app on your mobile device, eliminating the need for a download.
+Screen sharing is ideal for customer service problem solving when the customer has your native app on their mobile device, eliminating the need for a download.

 Live Video Assistance

-· Validate: Once the billing or payment issue has been resolved, the agent verifies the resolution visually, eliminating the needs for repeat calls
+- VALIDATE: Once the customer service issue has been resolved, the agent verifies the resolution visually, eliminating the need for repeat calls.

-Here are several benefits of using visual tools as a way of dealing with customer service problems:
+There are several benefits of using visual tools as a way of dealing with customer support problems: